stoykostanchev/react-state-form/README.md

 Installed [flow](https://create-react-app.dev/docs/adding-flow/)

 Downgraded from Node **v13.0.0** after the build stopped working due to an eslint regex inside node_modules containing invalid flags

+## TODO

+See a small [chunk of things](https://github.com/stoykostanchev/react-state-form/blob/master/TODO.md) that would be on the roadmap